 When the owner of a five-star rated Tasmanian Airbnb purchased the property in 2017, she never expected what would happen next!
 Three Beaches is close to Eggs and Bacon Bay Beach, Randalls Bay Beach and Mickeys Beach in Tasmania’s Huon Valley.
-Its proximity to these three beaches is how the owner came up with the name; Three Beaches.
-What started as an unloved shack was transformed into an inspiring Airbnb Tasmania retreat, receiving rave reviews from guests.
+Its proximity to these three beaches is how the owner came up with the name.
+What started as an unloved shack was transformed into an inspiring Airbnb.
+Now, this Tasmania retreat is receiving rave reviews from guests.

-Property owner Cherie Stewart has already become one of Airbnb’s Super Hosts and a preferred partner on Booking.com.
-Three Beaches is the first Airbnb property in Tasmania invited into the Airbnb Plus program, designed to recognise the best curated and designed homes with top guest hospitality.
+Property owner Cherie Stewart has already become one of Airbnb’s Super Hosts.
+And she’s a preferred partner on Booking.com.
+Three Beaches is the first Airbnb property in Tasmania invited into the Airbnb Plus program.
+The program is designed to recognise the best curated and designed homes.

 In October 2018 the holiday home host decided to invest in good quality outdoor bean bags for the backyard.
-She has enjoyed receiving generous and glowing feedback from guests.
+She now enjoys generous and glowing feedback from guests.
 “Our guests are loving the bean bags and have said they make the home feel like a resort”, she said.
-“Kids love having fun on them too, and I must admit, chillaxing in the sunshine on the beanbags with my favourite magazine and beverage, listening to Tasmanian birdsong is hard to beat!”
+“Kids love having fun on them too.
+And I must admit, chillaxing in the sunshine on the beanbags with my favourite magazine and beverage, listening to Tasmanian birdsong is hard to beat!”

-Many guests love the back yard and especially the bean bags which are an essential element that gives the space a point of difference.
+Many guests love the back yard and especially the bean bags.
+The bean bags are an essential element that gives the space a point of difference.
 Guests specifically mention the bean bags, which have been a massive hit with kids.
-Guests from all over the world have stayed at the property, including Finland, China, USA, Taiwan, Singapore, England, Japan, Italy, Hong Kong, Germany, Canada and even locals from nearby Kingston.
+Guests from all over the world have stayed at the property.
+Including visitors from Finland, China, USA, Taiwan, Singapore, England, Japan, Italy, Hong Kong, Germany, Canada and even locals from nearby Kingston.
 In less than five months the property has hosted over two-hundred guests.

 The home was seven years old when the current owner purchased it.
 Since buying the property in 2017, she has doubled its value with a cosmetic renovation.
 She recently had the opportunity to participate in Airbnb Tasmania’s Open Homes program.
 The program allows Hosts the chance to offer their homes to the local community displaced by disasters such as the recent Tasmanian bushfires.

-Owning the Instant Hotel has allowed Cherie to meet exciting people from around the world while giving her the rewarding feeling of being able to create a unique experience for guests.
+Owning the Instant Hotel has allowed Cherie to meet exciting people from around the world.
+Ownership also gives her the rewarding feeling of being able to create a unique experience for guests.
 Some more memorable moments include celebrating a couple’s first anniversary, providing a surprise birthday gift weekend away and special family gatherings.
 “Quite a few people are bringing their parents to spend quality time together and explore the beauty of the local area.
 This seems to be a relatively new Airbnb Tasmania travel trend”, says Cherie.

 Three Beaches’ owner is passionate about ensuring her guests have a memorable stay.
 Part of this process is to provide a range of locally sourced welcome gifts.
 “Our guests often say they feel at home the moment they step into space,” said Cherie.
-“We leave people fresh local orchard apples, Tasmanian chocolates, a hand-written welcome note and lots of thoughtful touches to delight.
-If kids are staying, we leave out some cute toys and change the bedroom décor with the simple addition of some cuddly animal shape pillows”.
+“We leave people fresh local orchard apples and Tasmanian chocolates.
+We also add a hand-written welcome note and lots of thoughtful touches.
+If kids are staying, we leave some cute toys and change the bedroom décor with the addition of cuddly animal shape pillows”.

 She also styled the décor to evoke the home’s country industrial heritage.
-“We are in one of the world’s most fertile food producing regions in some of the cleanest air on the planet, so I took my design cues from local agricultural industry by decorating it with old drink crates, wine barrels, vintage twine reels and featuring vintage apple crate label artwork in the home.
-A big feature is the wall and cushion artwork by local Cradoc artist Chris Cobern, featuring photographs of the local beach and country industrial scenery like rustic pear packing sheds and abstract Hobart city building images.”
+“We are in one of the world’s most fertile food producing regions in some of the cleanest air on the planet.
+So I took my design cues from the local agricultural industry.
+And used old drink crates, wine barrels, vintage twine reels for decoration.
+Also, the home features vintage apple crate label artwork.
+A big feature is the wall and cushion artwork by local Cradoc artist Chris Cobern.
+This artwork features photographs of the local beach and country industrial scenery.
+These include rustic pear packing sheds and abstract Hobart city building images.”

 Ten Tips to Turn Your Instant Hotel into an Instant Resort

 1. Use outdoor bean bags for extra comfortable outdoor seating.
-Waterproof outdoor bean bags are great for grassed areas and large patios or decks and will weather all outdoor conditions.
-Guests will enjoy the support and relaxation benefits only beanbags can provide, and they can be used flexibly inside the home.
+Giant outdoor bean bags are great for grassed areas and large patios or decks and will weather all outdoor conditions.
+Guests will enjoy the support and relaxation benefits only beanbags can provide.
+And they can be used flexibly inside the home.
 Choose a colour scheme that complements the surrounding terrain and the finishes of the house.